mongodb-developer/AtlasForms/README.md

   - How *critical* are dropdown picklists

 ## Known BUGS to fix
-   - You can delete the first element in an array removing it form the GUI when editing - this is a little complex to fix.
+   - You can delete the first element in an array removing it form the GUI when editing - this is a little complex to fix. (john to Fix)
    We need to be able to remove all data but must always have something we can type in.
    - Do we handle arrays of non string scalarrs? - test that and fix as required
    - We do not support arrays in Objects and we probably should...
 Not critical right now